 This soil can be just as dangerous during dry seasons because it will shrink as it dries out.
 The decreased support can put stress on your foundation and create cracks that will allow water to run into your foundation and weaken the structure.
 The expanding and collapsing soil increases the likelihood that your foundation will settle or experience other extensive damage.

-If your home is built on expansive soils, you may start to notice water damage caused by cracks in your foundation.
+If your house is built on expansive soil, you may begin to see water damage caused by a cracking foundation.
 Expansive soils can cause:

 - Cracked bricks

 - Exterior foundation cracks

 Expansive soils cause a great deal of foundation problems.
 The most ideal approach to keep expansive soils from damaging your foundation is to ensure water is draining away from your house and foundation so the water doesn’t soak into the dirt.
 In case you're seeing symptoms of foundation damage, contact CNT Foundations today.
 Our foundation repair contractors will inspect your home and survey any issues caused by expansive soils.
 Call our North Charleston area team at 843-405-7022 for a free, no-commitment estimate.